svenpanel/the-shrine-ng/README.md

 - [x] keep the authentic design (for now), but make it usable on small screens.
 - [x] allow it to be used offline.

+## Adding a groove

+1. Make sure it's freely usable.
+2. Lower the volume by roughly 11dB.
+3. Encode it to a low bitrate to keep file size small
+4. add it to the grooves folder
+5. add it to the `static/grooves.json` file

 ## Build Setup

 ```bash